SeitaBV/v2g-liberty/README.md

 #   the charger.
 Electric safety must be provided by the hardware.
 Limits for over
 #   powering must be guarded by hardware.
 #   This software should not be the only fail-safe.
-#   It is recomended to use a loadbalancer.
+#   It is recommended to use a load balancer.
 #
-# If a loadbalancer (powerboost for WB) is used:
+# If a load balancer (power-boost for WB) is used:
 # Set this to "Amperage setting in charger" * grid voltage.
 # E.g. 25A * 230V = 5750W.
-# If there is no loadbalancer in use, use a lower setting.
+# If there is no load balancer in use, use a lower setting.
 # Usually the discharge power is the same but in some cases the charger or
-# (gird operator) regulations requier a different (lower) dis-charge power.
+# (gird operator) regulations require a different (lower) dis-charge power.
 wallbox_max_charging_power: XXXX
 wallbox_max_discharging_power: XXXX